What’s in the proposed deal that could end the US-Iran conflict?

 If Tehran and Washington agree to the memorandum, $24 billion worth of Iranian assets could be released, Tasnim said Tuesday.
 Half that sum could be released when the deal is first announced, the news agency added.

-Citing an “informed source,” Tasnim, said on Sunday that “without the release of a specific portion of Iran’s blocked assets in this very first step – along with a clear mechanism for the guaranteed, continued release of all blocked assets – there will be no agreement.”
+Citing an “informed source,” Tasnim reported Sunday that “without the release of a specific portion of Iran’s blocked assets in this very first step — along with a clear mechanism for the guaranteed, continued release of all blocked assets — there will be no agreement.”

-But a senior US administration official told CNN on Sunday that the unfreezing of Iranian assets will occur only once the Strait of Hormuz has reopened.
+But a senior US administration official told CNN on Sunday that the unfreezing of Iranian assets would occur only once the Strait of Hormuz has reopened.

-The US has given no commitment on how these assets, which are held in several foreign banks, will be returned to Iran.
+The US has given no commitment on how these assets, which are held in several foreign banks, would be returned to Iran.

 Sanctions